-It has been a while since I write the last post about Yomiuri Land, Tokyo, and upload some pics in Serenity topic.
-I turned back to the daily life busy working for budget for a next trip.
-And when I have some days-off in Lunar New Year, I chose Cambodia a new destination, Phnom Penh and Siem Reap particularly.
+It has been a while since I write the last post about Yomiuri Land, Tokyo, and upload some pics on the Serenity topic.
+I turned back to daily life busy working on the budget for the next trip.
+And when I have some days-off in Lunar New Year, I chose Cambodia as a new destination, Phnom Penh and Siem Reap particularly.

-From Ho Chi Minh City, I went 70km to border gates Moc Bai, in Vietnam side, and Bavet in Cambodia side.
+From Ho Chi Minh City, I went 70km to border gates Moc Bai on the Vietnam side, and Bavet on the Cambodia side.
 Just right after leaving Bavet, you can easily see a lot of casinos there alongside the road.
 Some people say it isn’t good getting in so I bypassed it and went straight away to Phnom Penh, the capital of Cambodia.

 Cambodia’s Royal Palace

-After taking a snap at hotel, I went to the Royal Palace, an areas with many buildings to serve the King and royal family.
-It’s still looked new even started building at 1866.
+After taking a snap at the hotel, I went to the Royal Palace, a huge space with many areas and buildings to serve the King and royal family.
+Especially, it’s still looked new even started building in 1866.

-This tree is called Sala in Vietnamese (or you can search for Shorea robusta in wiki).
+This tree is called Sala in Vietnamese, or you can search for Shorea robusta.
 A kind of tree imported from India.
-In Buddhism, they believe it’s a holy tree besides Bodhi tree.
-At Cambodia, you can find many of this tree at pagoda or sacred places.
-I feel it a bit weird but when Google it, it’s quite beautiful while blossoming.
+In Buddhism, they believe it’s a holy tree beside the Bodhi tree.
+In Cambodia, you can find many of these trees at the pagoda or sacred places.
+I feel it a bit weird but when I Google it, it’s quite beautiful while blossoming.

-In the picture is Chanchhaya Pavilion, it’s the place for the King to have party and for Royal Dancers.
-This building is constructed at 1913 – 14.
+In the picture is Chanchhaya Pavilion, it’s the place for the King to have a party and for Royal Dancers.
+This building is constructed in 1913 – 14.

-Besides that, in the area there are also 8 other buildings for different purposes of use.
+Besides that, in the area, there are also 8 other buildings for different purposes of use.
 First, the Throne Hall for meetings.
 Second, Hor Samran Phirun, the house for resting and waiting.
-Third, Hor Samrith Phimean, currently served as a museum for Royal costumes, weapons, tools, etc..
-Next, the Napoleon III Pavilion is the only Europe style construction in this area.
+Third, Hor Samrith Phimean currently served as a museum for Royal costumes, weapons, tools, etc. Next, the Napoleon III Pavilion is the only European style construction in this area.
 It was initially for use of Empress Eugenie of France, wife of Napoleon III, in 1869.
 Fifth, Phochani Pavilion originally is a dance theater.
 There is also a Royal Office placed at Damnak Chan building.
-The Khemarin Palace is for resident purpose.
-And finally, the Villa Kantha Bopha with western style for foreign guest.
+The Khemarin Palace is for residential purposes.
+And finally, the Villa Kantha Bopha with western style for foreign guests.

-At this area, there is also a flagstaff.
-To explain, if the flag is raised mean that the King is currently here at the Palace.
+There is also a flagstaff in this area.
+To explain, if the flag is raised means that the King is currently here at the Palace.

 Orange truly looks like a beautiful moon,